aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-### Struct Invariants
+### Struct invariants

 When the `invariant` condition is applied to a struct, it expresses a well-formedness property of
 the struct data.
-Any instance of this struct which is currently not mutated will satisfy this
+Any instance of this struct that is currently not mutated will satisfy this
 property (with exceptions as outlined below).

 For example, we can postulate an invariant on our counter that it never must exceed the value of